AqwamCreates/DataPredict-Agent/docs/TermsAndConditions.md

 **Permission is hereby granted, free of charge, by Aqwam Harish Aiman (the "Licensor"), to use, copy, and modify the software and associated documentation files (the "Software") under the following conditions:**

-1. **Exclusive External Software Definition**:
+1. **Exclusive External Softwares Definition**:

-   * Exclusive External Software are defined as a collection of software libraries and frameworks containing DataPredict, DataPredict Neural, MatrixL, and TensorL.
+   * Exclusive External Softwares are defined as a collection of software libraries and frameworks containing DataPredict, DataPredict Neural, MatrixL, and TensorL.

 2. **Original License Compliance**: